 As a cautionary note, don’t be afraid to block some time off for yourself.

 Though lunches are a great networking opportunity, and you should do your best not to cancel lunches or reject partner lunches, it’s not expected that you eat out every single day of the summer, they understand that it gets old.
 For instance, for the first two weeks of the summer, I was ecstatic to be eating at the best restaurants in my city nonstop.
-I upped my Starbucks order from a small to a large, and threw in a bakery item for good measure because I wasn’t footing the bill.
+I upped my Starbucks order from a ‘short’ to a ‘grande’, and threw in a bakery item for good measure because I wasn’t footing the bill.
 Around week four, however, I began to miss my homecooked meals … who would have thought?
 I also questioned whether I was antisocial, or lacking in some essential vitamin.
 The daily lunches and coffee breaks that had at first seemed so stimulating, now seemed to drain me.
 After talking to other summers, I realized it wasn’t just me, we all felt that way!
 Being ‘on’ 24/7 was wearing us down.
 So we took it upon ourselves to arrange a few summer-associate only lunches to revive ourselves.

 Training events and workshops

 Outside of individually planned lunches with attorneys, there are also a number of training events and workshops that you are expected to attend.